Skip to Content

 In March 2021, there was an eruption of the Fagradalsfjall volcano on the Reykjanes Peninsula.
 The nearby Geldingadalir valley was filled with burning lava and the scenery was changing daily.
 The volcano quickly became the new most popular sight in Iceland attracting locals and tourists alike.

 In the summer of 2023, Fagradalsfjall volcano erupted again, but this time it didn’t last long.
-In the winter of 2023, there was another massive eruption in the same area.
-It even triggered some evacuations and closures.
+In the winter of 2023-early 2024, there have been several major eruptions in the same area.

 At the moment of the last update, these volcano eruptions have stopped.
 But many of the eruption sites remain a very popular place to see in Iceland, attracting lots of tourists every day.

-Good to know: The easiest way to get to the volcano eruption sites is by car or by joining a tour (on foot or by helicopter).
+Good to know: The easiest way to get to the volcano eruption sites is by joining a tour (on foot or by helicopter).
 There are quite a few volcano tours available.
-Most of them include pick-up/ drop-off in Reykjavik and some also visit a few of the main highlights of the Reykjanes Peninsula or include tickets to the Blue Lagoon.
+Most of them include pick-up/ drop-off in Reykjavik and some also visit a few other places, e.g. Blue Lagoon.

 Best things to do in Iceland - Fagradalsfjall volcano